 3. Coaching Enhances Communication

 The ability to communicate effectively is a valuable life skill.
 Leadership coaching is an effective means of enhancing communication at work.
-In fact, the Institute of Coaching states that over 70% of leaders that receive coaching benefit from more effective communication skills.
+In fact, the Institute of Coaching states that over 70% of leaders who receive coaching benefit from more effective communication skills.

 Through coaching, leaders learn how to give and receive feedback effectively, communicate their vision and strategy better, and build trust with their employees.
 In addition, coaching can help leaders become better listeners and understand the motivations and needs of their team members.